095056/Luis/Creating-new-package.md

 # Who cares about package.
 # Specify yourself (Github nick, or name + email) if you wish to maintain the
 # package, fix its bugs, etc. Otherwise specify "@termux".
+# Please note that unofficial repositories are not allowed to reference @termux
+# as their maintainer.
 TERMUX_PKG_MAINTAINER="@termux"

 # Version.